Lunar Module Evolution

 And then, in preparing some related pages, I saw that something very similar to this adorned the border of an early LOR pamphlet:

-My personal favorite configuration is a 1962 concept.
+My personal favorite configuration is a 1962 concept (which I've cleverly dubbed "LM 62").
 It features large, rounded windows and round docking hatches on both the top and the front.
 I've seen models of this concept at both the Cradle of Aviation and at the Smithsonian.
 This configuration was around long enough to justify making a batch of models, putting out a pamphlet, and featured it in a short film:

 Check back here again in the future, as I plan on expanding this page.
 I know I've got some old GAEC documentation laying around here somewhere with additional early concepts ...